Su-Ng/NLB/README.md

 **Predictive Analytics** is about forecasting, using the historical trends predict the future trend.
 Predictive learning makes use of machine learning algorithm and Python and R are languages used to predict and forecast.

 **Prescriptive Analytics** is about what business decisions should be made.
-Prescriptive analytics has the great ability to build for us a strong analytical outcome,, but it is up to the human side of data to make informed decisions with it.
+Prescriptive analytics has the great ability to build for us a strong analytical outcome, but it is up to the human side of data to make informed decisions with it.